AustinHNguyen/MSA_SOC/README.md

 Now it is time to harden the network by removing the inbound rule and turning on Windows Defender.
 Those are the most simple ways since we created those vulnerabilies for testing, but there are a lot of ways to harden the network by following what Microsoft Defender for Cloud recommends.
 ![image](https://github.com/user-attachments/assets/30b7c2ca-f9a2-44ca-9f02-2f160929ecbe)

-After 2 days of leaving on the VM, we can take a look at the attack atempts and security events to see if the hardening was successful
+After 2 days of leaving on the VM, we can take a look at the attack atempts and security events to see if the hardening was successful.

+<h3>Results:</h3>
+There were no brute force attempts through RDP or malicious flows since we made a whitelist for RDP and also blocked inbound traffic.
+For the MSSQL server, we implemented firewall rules that only allowed specific IPs such as our own to access the database server.